aravindan-acct/logstash_arm/README.md

 ### Notes about deployment

-1. The ARM template has the following NSG rules:
+1. The ARM template for single instance deployment has the following NSG rules for inbound traffic:
     - Syslog port: UDP 1514
+    - SSH Port : TCP 22

+2. The ARM template for VMSS deployment has the following inbound NAT rules:
+    - Syslog port: UDP 50000
     - SSH Port : TCP 22